Watch incidents right as they unfold, with live video, audio and location

 Request access to the Parachute Platform

 The Parachute Platform is for any organization or team that would like to receive live Parachute incidents.
 Teams get access to tools that previously cost hundreds of thousands of dollars or just simply didn't exist before.
-The Parachute Platform is currently being tested in safety, healthcare, insurance, news, transportation, human rights, and by many small organizations who are adding this functionality to their organization for the first time.
+The Parachute Platform is currently deployed in safety, healthcare, insurance, news, transportation, human rights, as well as in many small organizations who are adding this functionality to their organization for the first time.

 No. You can only receive and access Parachute incidents that have been sent to your hotline.
 When users add your hotline to their emergency contacts, all their subsequent incidents are sent to your hotline automatically, until they remove your hotline from their emergency contacts.
 You only have access to incidents in your hotline.